Reciprocity By Country Search

 The validity of E-2C visas shall not exceed the maximum initial period of admission allowed by DHS (24 months) or the duration of the transition period ending December 31, 2014, whichever is shortest.

-Protracted wartime conditions and the absence of an established central authority have made document availability and reliability very uncertain.
-In the absence of any form of registry, most documents are produced at the request of the applicant.
-The applicant usually produces his own witnesses that attest to the information.
-Based on this statement by the applicant and their witnesses, the document is issued.
+Protracted wartime conditions and the intermittent absence of an established central authority have made document availability and reliability very uncertain.
+Because of this, most documents are produced at the request of the applicant.
+The applicant usually produces his own witnesses to attest to the information the applicant wishes to be memorialized in an official document.
+Based on statements by the applicant and their witnesses, the document is issued.

 Birth, Death, Burial Certificates

 Availability and veracity varies widely.
-Only recently have some hospitals in major cities started to provide birth records.
+Some hospitals in major cities have recently started to provide birth records.
 Each hospital will issue a different type of birth certificate.
-If a birth certificate is not obtained immediately after a child's birth, they are difficult to acquire later on.
-It is not unusual for the child's mother not to be listed.
-Usually only the father is listed.
+If a birth certificate is not obtained immediately after a child's birth, it is difficult to acquire later.
+It is not unusual for the child's mother not to be listed on birth records or the tazkera; usually only the father is listed.
 The process of issuing birth certificates has not yet been standardized across Afghanistan.

 Marriage, Divorce Certificates